shivatejapecheti/AMAX-Movie-Booking-System/README.md

 3. Install the required Python packages: pip install tornado oracledb
 4. Run the Python script containing the Tornado application
 5. Access the web server at http://localhost:8888.

+## Future Enhancements
+Mention any planned enhancements or features that could be added in the future.